Alexleehj/Retail-Shop-RFM-Analysis/README.md

 | **New Customers**        | New customers: F_Score = 1 and R_Score = 5.                      |
 | **Need Attention Customers** | Catch-all category: Customers who do not fit the above conditions, needing special attention & seperate analysis (at this moment, detailed analysis for this group is not included yet). |

-As a result, we can see the numbers and proportion for this company customers' segementation as follow：
+As a result, we can see the numbers and proportion for this company customers' Segmentation as follow：
 | Segment                  | Customer # | Customer % |
 |--------------------------|------------|------------|
 | At-Risk Customers        | 2353       | 40%        |